ic3-software/ic3-reporting-api/doc/plugin/Examples.md

 ### Getting Started

-Each example is following the same project skeleton.
+Each example follows the same project skeleton.

 Clone the Git repository of the example.